CheTranqui/HotS-Drafting-Minigame/README.md

 # HotS-Drafting-Minigame
 Drafting minigame for Heroes of the Storm

+This minigame is made via Unity with all scripting written in C#.

 My goal in making this game is to provide a platform for players to learn how to draft effectively and to better understand map strategy.
 This is to be done via providing well-reasoned feedback to mock-drafts against professional HotS eSports compositions and providing basic map strategy information.

 Things that you can do as yet: